 The Best B&B in Toronto

-The best B&B in Toronto are a shortlist of over a hundred options for accommodation for those who don't fancy staying in a hotel, and with bed and breakfast prices in the city starting at around $50 per night, it's worth considering putting the parents up in one of these places (instead of making up the sofabed) when the annual visit comes.
-What makes for a good B&B experience will be determined by the owners, with the best hosts knowing when to step in with advice, and when to let you get on with your day.
-Location, amenities and of course breakfast all have a large part to play too.
+The best B&B; in Toronto are a shortlist of over a hundred options for accommodation for those who don't fancy staying in a hotel, and with bed and breakfast prices in the city starting at around $50 per night, it's worth considering putting the parents up in one of these places (instead of making up the sofabed) when the annual visit comes.

 Here are the best options for Bed and Breakfasts in Toronto.

-Suite Dreams, steps away from Christie Pits in Koreatown, has four comfy suites, with the Garden Suite offering access to the back patio.
+This B&B steps away from Christie Pits in Koreatown, has four comfy suites, with the Garden Suite offering access to the back patio.
 Rooms are a little more expensive, ranging from $119-$300, but owner Albert makes up for the difference with fantastic service and breakfasts.
 There's even a grand piano in the living room if you fancy a knees-up.
-More »

 Jare's Place has complimentary refreshments running throughout the day, and breakfast available to go.
 If you decide to stay for the morning meal, you can invite guests to join you for just $12 per person.
 It's so popular that they have a cookbook out soon - 'Breakfast in Beds'.
 Rooms range from around $110 up to $145, and additional guests are between $20-30 per person.

 Ted and Diane run this charming 'boatel', which is dockside on Lake Ontario (though dinner cruises can be arranged on other boats if you want to get out on the lake).
 A minimum 2 night stay is required to book here, with prices from $175-225, though the whole boat is only $525 per night.
 Worth it just for the view of the city skyline.